Lightning2X/SteamScreenshotDownloader/README.md

 Get your Steam64 ID:

-- Open steam client or [steam site](https://steamcommunity.com/) while logged inm
+- Open steam client or [steam site](https://steamcommunity.com/) while logged in
-- Go to your profile, then get link/id by using the right-click menu or address bar;
+- Go to your profile, then get link/id by using the right-click menu or address bar
 - Open the [Steam ID Finder](https://www.steamidfinder.com/) site, and fill in your id/link;
 - Steam64 ID can be seen at the `steamID64 (Dec)` text box